 Add tomatoes in their juices, vegetable broth, cashew cream, sugar, and spices.
 With the back of a wooden spoon, break down the tomatoes as best as you can.
 Bring to a boil and simmer for 10 minutes.
 Remove from heat.

-While soup is simmering, place the cubed bread in a big bowl with 1 tablespoon of olive oil and salt, tossing to combine.
+While the soup is simmering, place the cubed bread in a big bowl with 1 tablespoon of olive oil and salt, tossing to combine.
 Spread the bread in a single layer onto prepared baking sheets.
 Bake for 10 minutes until golden and crispy.

 Pour your soup into a blender (you may need to do this in batches) and blend until your soup is completely smooth.